Tammy Bruce: Political commentator (2010–2024)

-Bruce is a Fox News contributor.
+Bruce was a Fox News contributor.
 In 2019, she became the host of Get Tammy Bruce, which airs on the Fox Nation streaming service.

+Trump's second administration (2025–present)

+In January 2025, Donald Trump announced that Bruce would be named as spokeswoman for the United States Department of State in his second administration.

 Personal life

-In a 2006 interview with C-SPAN, Bruce stated she was bisexual, and that for her, identifying as a lesbian was a choice.
-In an earlier speech, she identified herself as a pro-choice lesbian.

-At the age of 17, Bruce became lovers with 34-year-old Brenda Benet.
-Later, Bruce and Benet lived together for nearly a year before Bruce moved out.
-On April 7, 1982, two years after they had first met and two weeks after Bruce moved out, Benet committed suicide at her home during a lunch date with Bruce.
+At the age of 17, Bruce commenced a romantic partnership with 34-year-old actress Brenda Benet.
+At the time, Bruce was employed as Benet's personal secretary.
+Later, Bruce and Benet lived together for nearly a year before Bruce moved out of their shared residence.
+After her son’s death, Benet became severely depressed.
+On April 7, 1982, Benet died of a self-inflicted gunshot at her home before she was scheduled to have lunch with Bruce.

+In a 2005 interview with C-SPAN, Bruce identified herself as a pro-choice lesbian.

 Books

 Films

-Bruce made her film debut in the short feature film 2081, an independent film based on Kurt Vonnegut's short story "Harrison Bergeron."
-Bruce plays the role of Diana Moon Glampers, the United States Handicapper General in a technologically advanced, totalitarian-egalitarian state.
-Bruce also starred in a supporting role in the 2011 documentary The Undefeated.
+Bruce made her film debut in the 2009 short feature film 2081, based on the Kurt Vonnegut short story, Harrison Bergeron.
+She also appeared in the 2011 documentary The Undefeated.